 A course is not always evaluated with an examination.
 Instead, its completion might require participation in discussions carried out in the learning environment or peer assessment of other students’ work according to the assessment criteria provided by the teacher.
 Most forms of working require cooperation.
 The teacher has the right to define what you are expected to do and to evaluate your performance accordingly.
 When participating in online discussions, adhere to the Internet etiquette.

 You can find out the completion methods of the course from its course page already long before the course begins.
 Instructions for accessing the learning environment will usually also appear there for those registered for the course.
-Sometimes it might even be the case that all information and materials related to completing the course is distributed solely through the course page and there is no dedicated Moodle area or a similar forum.
-Once you have registered for a course in Sisu, the easiest way to find links to all your course pages is from the My Studies page.
+Sometimes it might even be the case that all information and materials related to the course are shared solely through the course page and there is no dedicated Moodle area or a similar forum.
+If you have registered for a course in Sisu, the easiest way to find its course page is through the Studies service.

 In addition to basic information, the course page may also contain additional materials, such as downloadable files and videos, that are shared to registered students only.

-The University of Helsinki mainly uses the Moodle learning environment, but in some courses, alternative environments, such as a wiki space or a course blog, may be used.
+The University of Helsinki mainly uses the Moodle learning environment, but in some courses, other environments may be used.
 These alternative services may include e.g. MS Teams, UH wikis and WordPress blogs.